phdah/argoWorkflow/README.md

 * setting up `Kind` k8s cluster
 * installing Argo CD

-Then Argo CD installs and maintaine all other applications specified in the `app/application.yml` file.
+Then Argo CD installs and maintain all other applications specified in the `app/application.yml` file.
 Here both other infra apps, such as Argo itself, and non-infra apps are defined.

 Everything is setup to be done with `make` for an easy and idempotent interaction.

-#### Usefull links
+#### Useful links
 Argo Workflow: [installation guide](https://argoproj.github.io/argo-workflows/quick-start/)

 ## Installation